analyticalrohit/awesome-vibe-coding-guide/README.md

 - **Let the AI Fix Errors**:
     - When you encounter an error, copy the exact error message from your console and paste it into the AI agent.
     - If the first fix doesn't work, explain the outcome and try again.
-    - The AI is often capable of resolving it .
+    - The AI is often capable of resolving it.

 - **Iterate and Refine**:
     - Embrace rapid iteration.